matthewebates/matthewbates.github.io/README.md

 ## Welcome to Matthew Bates's GitHub Page

 This webpage accompanies my repository to share some small projects related to data science and python.
+<br> Over time, I will add new repositories as they are developed.
+<br> <br> <br>

-### (Standard text below)
+### (Standard gihub text below)

 You can use the [editor on GitHub](https://github.com/matthewebates/matthewbates.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.